 We have inadequate cash reserves to maintain offices and operations during the next twelve months ending June 30, 2004.
 We have insufficient cash to maintain operations and we will have to raise additional cash to remain in business.
-Even if management were to restrain spending to one-half of the 2003 rate, an aggressive restraint program, this would not be enough to ensure survival of the company in business.
+Even if management were to restrain spending to one-half of the fiscal 2003 rate, which would be an aggressive restraint program, this would not be enough to ensure survival of the company in business.
 Our ability to carry on as a going concern will therefore depend on the ability of management to secure additional capital in the near future.